mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 You inspect the coin and see that the two sides of it are different, so the probability that it lands on heads is not 0 or 1.

-In this case, here are the rules.
+Here are the rules.
 We flip the coin twice.
 If it comes up on the same side both times, the game continues.
 If it comes up heads and then tails, I win.
 If it comes up tails and then heads, you win.

 So, what are each of our chances of winning?
 Well, in any given round there are four possible outcomes.
 If we let **H** represent the coin landing on heads, and